You Are Your Body, But Not in a Fundamental Way

 Since this point is misunderstood so often, let me go a bit further.
 You often hear people say, “Thank God that nightmare wasn’t real, it was only a dream,” or “That wasn’t real, it was only a movie.”
 While we do understand what is being said, it is much more accurate to say that the dream is real as a dream and the movie is real as a movie.
 Again, if they were not real, we would not be able to witness them.
 Yes, of course, the story told by a fictional movie did not happen historically, but nevertheless, that movie does exist as a fictional story.

 God is indeed arising as everything and you are all of that.
 You are the mountains, you are the rivers, you are the sea.
 You are the sky, you are the sun, you are the moon.
 You are all of created reality and yet you are none of that fundamentally.
-Fundamentally, you are pure Awareness, Source-Awareness, the Divine Source of everything.
+Fundamentally, you are pure Awareness, Source-Awareness, the Divine Source and Substance of everything.
 You are the dream and you are the Dreamer.

-I will leave you with that.
+I will leave you to ponder this.

 My book is at Amazon